-Related to CELs of Communication, Critical and Creative Thinking, Personal and Social Development, and Independent Learning.
 Defined below are four K-12 goals for mathematics in Saskatchewan.
 The goals are broad statements that identify the characteristics of thinking and working mathematically.
 At every grade level, students' learning should be building towards their attainment of these goals.
-Within each grade level, outcomes are directly related to the development of one or more of these goals.
-The instructional approaches used to promote student achievement of the grade level outcomes must, therefore, also promote student achievement with respect to the K-12 goals.
+Within each grade level, outcomes are related directly to the development of one or more of these goals.
+The instructional approaches used to promote student achievement of the grade level outcomes, therefore, also must promote student achievement with respect to the K-12 goals.